jansucan/beginner-os-developer-diary/README.md

 # Goals

-- Get experience and understanding of Intel x86 platform
+- Gain experience with and understanding of Intel x86 platform
     - protected mode
 	- segmentation
 	- paging